Muhammad Habibur Rahman: Literature

-Habibur Rahman was an author of seventy books in Bengali on law, language, literature, poetry and religion and five books in English, including two books of verse.
+Habibur Rahman was an author of seventy books in Bengali on law, language, literature, poetry, and religion and five books in English, including two books of verse.
 Law of Requisition (1966), Rabindra Prabandhey Sanjna O Parthakya Bichar (1968), Jatha-sabda (1974), Matri-bhashar Sapakshey Rabindranath (1983), Qur'an-sutra (1984), Bachan O Prabachan (1985), Gangariddhi thekey Bangladesh (1985), Rabindra Rachanar Rabindra-byaksha (1986), Rabindra-kabyey Art, Sangeet O Sahitya (1986), Koran-shorif Sorol Banganubad, On Rights and Remedies, Amara ki Jabo-na Tader Kachhey Jara Shudhu Banglai Katha Baley (1996).

 Legacy

-Habibur Rahman made notable contributions to the Language Movement, 21 February 1952 of the then East Pakistan.
-He was the first person to break the Section 144 lead the first batch of a procession and was arrested soon after that.
-On that day, the police and parliamentary forces resorted to widespread tear gas shelling, clubbing and finally shooting.
-Consequently, several students were killed, hundreds were injured and thousands were arrested.
+Habibur Rahman made notable contributions to the Language Movement, 21 February 1952 in the then East Pakistan.
+He was the first person to break Section 144, led the first batch of a procession, and was arrested soon after that.
+On that day, the police and parliamentary forces resorted to widespread tear gas shelling, beating, and finally shooting.
+Consequently, several students were killed, hundreds were injured, and thousands were arrested.